 - Check out Rome’s prettiest neighborhood, Trastevere.

-- Visit the Villa Borghese gardens (get tickets here)
+- Visit the Villa Borghese Gallery and Gardens (get tickets here)

 Where to Eat in Rome

 - Ristorante da Giovanni – When my sister studied abroad in Scotland, someone recommended that she go here in Rome.
 She celebrated Thanksgiving here, loved it, and made us all visit.

 - Osteria Trattoria da Fortunata – The Pasta!!!

 - Bonci – Great pizza al taglio or Roman style pizza

 - Giolitti – Fantastic gelato!

 How to Get Around Rome